 II.
 Investment Conclude TA contract for I Support at county/local level for the preparation and the submission of projects TA and MER experts to provide training, follow-up, help-desk, clarifications Commitment of CSIs.
-CCDs, County Council and local authorities Cooperation of NGOs/Roma organizations representatives According to the locally established priorities, projects elaborated by the CSIs could include the following types of activities (open list): • after school/remedial education programmes, summer kindergarten or summer school; • curricular and extracurricular inclusive activities and programmes, designed to create the inclusive educational environment; • "Parents school" for the targeted groups, • school as a "resource centre" for the community; • creation of a county resource centre for school integration; • educational equipment and materials, consumables for education activities; • works (school repairs and refurbishing, current water, central heating, technical facilities for meals provision - as necessary); • furniture, food preparing and/or preservation facilities (e.g. refrigerators); Phare grant scheme Commitment of CSIs.
+CCDs, County Council and local authorities Cooperation of NGOs/Roma organizations representatives According to the locally established priorities, projects elaborated by the CSIs could include the following types of activities (open list): after school/remedial education programmes, summer kindergarten or summer school; curricular and extracurricular inclusive activities and programmes, designed to create the inclusive educational environment; "Parents school" for the targeted groups, school as a "resource centre" for the community; creation of a county resource centre for school integration; educational equipment and materials, consumables for education activities; works (school repairs and refurbishing, current water, central heating, technical facilities for meals provision - as necessary); furniture, food preparing and/or preservation facilities (e.g. refrigerators); Phare grant scheme Commitment of CSIs.
 CCDs, County Council and local authorities Cooperation of NGOs/Roma organizations representatives

 • pupils' meals to be provided free- of-charge; school transport for the targeted groups.
-Support to national level authorities for programme management and monitoring of projects • TA to provide support covering in particular call for proposal process, project selection process and monitoring projects implementation • Support at county/local level implementation of projects • TA for I and MER experts to monitor and ensure methodological support for the grantees: o coordinate with TA for IB to ensure overall coherence of the project; ensure assistance in local project management, particularly in procurement and contracting activities; monitor the implementation of the projects; assist and advice grantees in media relations and visibility of the project.
-Preconditions The office allocated for the project team will remain in the same location as in Phare RO 0104.02 project but will be extended according to the new PIU.
+Support to national level authorities for programme management and monitoring of projects • TA to provide support covering in partic project selection process and monitorin • Support at county/local level implementation of projects • TA for I and MER experts to monitor at for the grantees: coordinate with TA for IB to ensure ensure assistance in local project r procurement and contracting activit monitor the implementation of the assist and advice grantees in medi project. e overall coherence of the project; management, particularly in ties; projects; Preconditions The office allocated for the project team will remain in the same location as in Phare RO 0104.02 project but will be extended according to the new PIU.
 The project implementation unit will include at least 5 new experienced full time staff for general management activities (reporting, monitoring, financial, rehabilitation, etc.) and educational activities related to the relevant project areas.
 The PIU will be fully equipped with office facilities and vehicles for county projects monitoring; The MER will insure the amendment to the Education law regarding the second chance programme for primary education.